JuriyDenisov/ShapeCalculations/README.md

 If an incorrect model is passed to any of the methods, an exception will be thrown.

 After calculation, the model of the figure is enriched with the calculated value.

+It is possible to use the `ShapeCreator` class to create a particular class of shape by transferring only one or more its sizes.
+Method signature:
+`Shape GetShape(params double[] shapeSizes)`
+Further the figure can be transferred for calculation to the class `ShapeCalculationService`.